SMS Clinics are designed to serve SMS patients with excellence and compassion to ensure well-being and proper health.

 The Smith-Magenis Syndrome clinic at Texas Children’s Hospital in Houston, Texas is designed to offer comprehensive and complete care for individuals with SMS.
 This clinic works with children and adults with an ultimate goal to transition adults to well-rounded and complete adult care.

-The Texas Children’s Hospital SMS Clinic seeks to provide ongoing clinical care for individuals with SMS, promote communicate and advocacy among families, healthcare providers, and researchers, and to advance knowledge about SMS through investigation and research.
-In order to achieve these goals, individuals who attend the SMS clinic will be evaluated by Dr. Lorraine Potocki, a clinical geneticist and expert in SMS who has seen dozens of children and adults with SMS, and Rachel Wills, MS, CFC, a certified genetic counselor who has helped develop the SMS clinic from the ground up.
+The Texas Children’s Hospital SMS Clinic seeks to provide ongoing clinical care for individuals with SMS, promote communication and advocacy among families, healthcare providers, and researchers, and to advance knowledge about SMS through investigation and research.
+In order to achieve these goals, individuals who attend the SMS clinic will be evaluated by Dr. Lorraine Potocki, a clinical geneticist and expert in SMS who has seen dozens of children and adults with SMS, and Rachel Wills, MS, CGC, a certified genetic counselor who has helped develop the SMS clinic from the ground up.
 Families will have the opportunity to participate in ongoing research initiatives with Dr. Sarah Elsea, PhD, FACMG, who has been one of the leading researchers on SMS and also meet with local representatives from PRISMS who are available to provide information and resources to the family.

 For more information regarding this clinic, please contact Rachel Wills at email@example.com.